Estradiol - Supplementation, Perimenopause, Safety, and Beyond - A Total Review

 If you do drink, seriously consider CBD to support liver detox and oxidation.

-Check out CBD and glutathione for more information.
+Check out CBD and glutathione or CBD and alcohol for more information.

 Just know this may be your body's end-run to frantically make up for estradiol loss!